tsipkens/atems/README.md

 help tools.ui_scale_bar;
 ```

-on the Matlab command line for more information on that function.
+on the MATLAB command line for more information on that function.

 > NOTE: At the moment, this approach will load all of the images into memory.
 For computers with less memory, this could restrict the number of images that can be analyzed at one time.
-Batches of 250 images have been run successfully on a computer with 16 GB of RAM (Matlab limits memory usage to below this value).
+Batches of 250 images have been run successfully on a computer with 16 GB of RAM (MATLAB limits memory usage to below this value).
 A simple work around is to load the images in groups, rather than all at once, and then add an outer loop to proceed through the different groups.
 The `tools.load_imgs(fd, n)` function is equipped to handle this, passing the second, optional argument `n` as the integer range of images to load into memory.
 For example, `n = 1:3` will load the first three images from the set specified by `fd`.

 ### STEP 2: Aggregate-level segmentation